openstax/rescue_from/README.md

 ## Usage

-Run the install generator to get the config initializer, the error template, and the configured middleware per environment
+Run the install generator to get the config initializer

 ```
 $ rails g open_stax:rescue_from:install